alliterhorst/people-registration-challenge/README.md

 - comments
 - preferred color (among available colors in a rainbow, this may change later)

-Mandatory Technologies: Porstgres, Typescript, Node.js, React and Docker
+Mandatory Technologies: Postgres, Typescript, Node.js, React and Docker

 ## Prerequisites